 All sessions are done in my Seattle studio.
 You have the option to do the photo shoot on-location, which comes with a travel fee of $25 (consists of a cart full of all the equipment and lights I'll need to bring, gas, parking, etc.) for a single headshot or a travel fee of $50 for group shots (requires more equipment and lights, will require an assistant to help me)

 I highly suggest getting your makeup and hair done before the session.
-I know some great artists who can do both your hair and makeup for $150.
+I know some great artists who can do both your hair and makeup.
 Let me know if this is something you would like to add to your package.